kinsi55/BeatSaber_Tweaks55/README.md

 [tweaks]: <>
 ### Gameplay

-- `Bomb color`: Changes the color of bombs...
+- `Bomb Color`: Changes the color of bombs...
+- `Wall Outline Color`: Changes outline color of walls
 - `Disable Debris`: Disables Debris
+- `Make Walls Transparent`: Makes walls fully transparent forsenCD
 - `Disable Slice Score`: Disables the Score display you get per cut (115 etc)

-### Effects
+### Effects / Particles

+- `Disable Cut Particles`: Disables the particles that spawn from cutting blocks
+- `Disable Bomb Explosion`: Disables the Explosion effect / Particles when you touch a bomb
+- `Disable World Particles / Dust`: Disables the world particles / dust floating around
 - `Disable Combo break effect`: Disables the two FC lines on the combo counter 'exploding' when you lose your FC
 - `Disable Wall Clash`: Disables wall rumble and the accompanying particles when touching walls with your saber
 - `Disable Saber Clash`: Disables all effects / rumble from touching sabers together
 - `Disable Floor Burn Marks`: Disables the 'Trails' your sabers leave when they move through the floor
 - `Disable Campaign Goal Fireworks`: Disables the Fireworks effect that happens when you meet a campaign map requirement

-### Particles

-- `Disable Cut Particles`: Disables the particles that spawn from cutting blocks
-- `Disable World Particles / Dust`: Disables the world particles / dust floating around

 ### Quality of Life